Dr Hannah Bower, Churchill

 Biographical Information

-I am a College Teaching Associate and acting Director of English Studies for Part 1A at Trinity Hall College.
+I am a Faculty Teaching Associate and College Lecturer at Churchill College.
 I am a medievalist - with lots of interests in the early modern period too! - and I am particularly interested in relationships between literature, bodies, and emotions.

 My PhD was funded by the Wellcome Trust and completed at the University of Oxford; it explored the linguistic and imaginative connections between medieval medical recipes and more canonical literary writings.
 The monograph based on this research was published (open access) with Oxford University Press and shortlisted for the 2022 British Society for Literature and Science Book Prize.
 Through the Wellcome Trust, I also completed a six-month secondment fellowship at the London Science Museum during which I explored the editorial history and reader reception of eighteenth-century medical pamphlets.